-I am a 3rd year PhD student in the Processing Systems Lab at the University of Washington Department of Electrical Engineering.
+I am a 1st year Ph.D. student in the Electrical and Computer Engineering Program at the University of Michigan, Ann Arbor.
 My work is on VLSI and computer architecture for hardware accelerators.
 In particular, I am interested in algorithms and accelerator architectures to support machine learning, and next-generation wireless communications systems.

 Here is my CV.